-The alternative is to use a Collateral Management or Sales Enablement solution that does three things.
+The alternative is to use a Collateral Management or Sales Enablement sales stack solution that does three things.

 - Gives your Marketers a way to manage (store, update, remove) collateral so that only the latest content is available to salespeople

-- Gives Marketers a way to track the usage of the content to see which and what types of content affects the sales process the greatest.
+- Gives Marketers a way to track the usage of the content to see which and what types of content affect the sales process the greatest.

 - Gives Marketers a way to map content to the opportunity types and stages to which they’re most applicable.